Sodium–potassium pump: Transport

 Export of sodium ions from the cell provides the driving force for several secondary active transporters such as membrane transport proteins, which import glucose, amino acids and other nutrients into the cell by use of the sodium ion gradient.

 Another important task of the Na+-K+ pump is to provide a Na+ gradient that is used by certain carrier processes.
 In the gut, for example, sodium is transported out of the reabsorbing cell on the blood (interstitial fluid) side via the Na+-K+ pump, whereas, on the reabsorbing (lumenal) side, the Na+-glucose symporter uses the created Na+ gradient as a source of energy to import both Na+ and glucose, which is far more efficient than simple diffusion.
 Similar processes are located in the renal tubular system.

 Controlling cell volume

 Failure of the Na+-K+ pumps can result in swelling of the cell.
-A cell's osmolarity is the sum of the concentrations of the various ion species and many proteins and other organic compounds inside the cell.
-When this is higher than the osmolarity outside of the cell, water flows into the cell through osmosis.
+A cell's osmotic concentration is the sum of the concentrations of the various ion species and many proteins and other organic compounds inside the cell.
+When this is higher than the osmotic concentration outside of the cell, water flows into the cell through osmosis.
 This will cause the cell to swell up and lyse.
 The Na+-K+ pump helps to maintain the right concentrations of ions.

 Furthermore, when the cell begins to swell, this automatically activates the Na+-K+ pump because it changes the internal concentrations of Na+-K+ to which the pump is sensitive.